-It’s strange how it can still hit you, sometimes I worry that I haven’t moved on, I am still that lost 17 year old and then I think of my achievements and I know I am not.
+It’s strange how it can still hit you, sometimes I worry that I haven’t moved on.
+That I am still that lost 17 year old and then I think of my achievements and I know I am not.
 It’s just still sad.
-I think at the time, the feeling around me with my peers was probably relief that it had happened to me and not them, I could be wrong but we were young, I wouldn’t judge them if that was how it was.
+I think at the time, the feeling around me with my peers was probably that of relief that it had happened to me and not them.
+I could be wrong but we were young, I wouldn’t judge them if that was how it was.

-Losing your Mum at an early age has a definite impact, my world went from being loved and protected (mollycoddled even) to having to stand on my own two feet.
+Losing your Mum at an early age has a definite impact, my world went from being loved and protected (mollycoddled even).
+To have to stand on my own two feet.
 My Dad took it really badly and I was left to deal with him and his issues until he met someone and he moved on.

 This is when I started drinking heavily, I just needed a release from my feelings and alcohol provided that.
 I don’t even think I realised that is what I was doing, probably not for years and years but I was.

 The problem with feeling like you will die soon is that it also means you can’t see the point in getting healthy.
-I couldn’t see the point in dealing with my issues around alcohol if I was going to die soon.
-I stupidly thought I loved alcohol so much that I would be wasting drinking time if I stopped as I was off soon anyway.
+I couldn’t see the point in dealing with my issues around alcohol if I was going to die soon anyway.
+I stupidly thought I loved alcohol so much that I would be wasting drinking time if I stopped.
 If only I had known how special life is without it.

 So where am I now?
-I am still shocked that days like yesterday happen, when I am once again overcome by the loss, by the grief, by the sadness, by the anger but by not drinking I have given myself the permission to move on, to feel better today.
+I am still shocked that days like yesterday still happen, where I am once again overcome by the loss, by the grief, by the sadness, by the anger.
+By not drinking I have given myself the permission to move on, to feel better today.
 I still miss her, of course I do, but I am not hurting myself and using her death as a reason to do it.

 Not having a Mum (or Mam in my case) is shit, utter shit.
 I have hated it and wish it wasn’t so, but it is how it is.
-So today I have calmly explained to my daughter why yesterday was hard, I have lit a candle for my Mum and I am calmer and appreciating what I had with her and I am appreciating all of this sober.
+So today I have calmly explained to my daughter why yesterday was hard, I have lit a candle for my Mum and I am calmer.
+I am appreciating what I had with her and I am appreciating all of this sober.
 Which I am truly grateful for.